indralukmana/turbin3_Q3_indralukmana_capstone/docs/architecture.md

   - _Purpose_: Core Solana account types and helpers
   - _Reason_: Essential for interacting with native Solana concepts

-- **NFT Standard**: Metaplex
+- **NFT Standard**: Metaplex Core
-  - _Purpose_: NFT minting and metadata standard
+  - _Purpose_: Modern NFT minting and metadata standard from Metaplex
-  - _Reason_: The de facto standard for NFTs on Solana, ensures compatibility
+  - _Reason_: The new standard for NFTs on Solana, offering more flexibility and efficiency.
+The `nft-minter` program uses `mpl-core` version `0.8.1`.

 - **Testing Framework**: `vitest`
   - _Purpose_: Modern test runner for JavaScript